mjsanders/installomator_wso/README.md

 There are four different **identifiers** used in different places.
 Lets use an example with Chrome: (Installomator label googlechromepkg) because iTerm is installed by expanding a .zip it does not leave a reciept.

-Locally there are 2 identifiers found:
+**Locally** there are 2 identifiers found:

 ```
 % pkgutil --pkgs |grep -i chrome
 com.google.Chrome
 my.org.chrome
 ```
-1. The `my.org.chrome` is from the payload-free pkg we created.
+1. The identifier `my.org.chrome` is from the payload-free pkg we created.
-2. The `com.google.Chrome` is from the .pkg installed by Installomator.
+2. The identifier `com.google.Chrome` is from the .pkg installed by Installomator.

-Some UEM workflows decide based on the `pkgutil --pkg-info` if an update is required or not.
+Some WSO workflows decide based on the `pkgutil --pkg-info` if an update is required or not.
 Therefor you should use a different identifier for your payload-free app, as the actual app has.

-When you look in WSO at the Mac, under Installed apps you will see 2 other identifiers.
+When you look in **WSO** at the Mac, under Installed apps you will see 2 other identifiers.
  (see [troubleshooting-app-installation](#troubleshooting-app-installation) for screenshot examples)

-3. The identifier `com.vmware.mac.chrome` is created by UEM at the moment you add an internal app.
-The name start with com.vmware.mac. and is completed with the App Name.
+3. The identifier `com.vmware.mac.chrome` is created by WSO at the moment you add an internal app.
+The name start with `com.vmware.mac.` and is completed with the App Name.
-This identifier is and used to track installation of managed apps by UEM.
+This identifier is and used to track installation of managed apps by WSO.

-4. The identifier `com.google.Chrome`  is  found by inventory report
+4. The identifier `com.google.Chrome`  is  found by inventory report from the CFBundleIdentifier in the info.plist of the app

 See the section on [Note on patch management for WSO and Installomator](#note-on-patch-management-for-wso-and-installomator) how this impacts your patching.